- About Progeria

 Progeria affects approximately 1 in 4 - 8 million newborns.
 There are an estimated 200-250 children living with Progeria worldwide at any one time.
 It affects both sexes equally and all races.
 Since The Progeria Research Foundation was created in 1999, we have discovered children with Progeria living in over 40 countries♦.

 Although they are usually born looking healthy, most children with Progeria begin to display many characteristics of Progeria within the first year of life.
 Progeria signs include growth failure, loss of body fat and hair, aged-looking skin and stiffness of joints.
 As children get older, they suffer from osteoporosis, generalized atherosclerosis, cardiovascular (heart) disease and stroke.
 The children have a remarkably similar appearance despite differing ethnic backgrounds.
-Children with Progeria die of atherosclerosis (heart attacks or strokes) at an average age of thirteen years.
+Children with Progeria die of atherosclerosis (heart attacks or strokes) at an average age of fourteen years.

 HGPS is caused by a mutation in the gene called LMNA (pronounced “lamin-a”).
 The LMNA gene produces the lamin A protein which is the structural scaffolding that holds the nucleus of a cell together.
 The abnormal lamin A protein that causes Progeria is called progerin.
 Progerin makes the nucleus unstable.
 That cellular instability leads to the process of premature aging and disease in Progeria.